1. Beautiful view of snow capped mountains like Annapurna South, Hiunchuli, Machhapuchre, Lamjung Himal, Tukuche Peak and Mt. Dhaulagiri.

 - Sightseeing entrance fees in Kathmandu

-- Food other than mentioned above, telephone bills, laundry charges and shower fees.
+- Food other than mentioned above, telephone bills, hot and cold drinks ,laundry charges and shower fees.

 - Wifi charger and battery charging bill during the trek.

 - Lunch & dinner costs during Kathmandu stay.